Chart Color Schemes

 The employment environment in The Basin shows above-average strength when compared nationally

-Conversely, professional & technical services have lower representation at 6.0% compared to the regional average of 10.1%.
-Employment opportunities appear limited locally, as indicated by the difference between Census working population and resident population counts.
-Over the 12 months to September 2025, employment increased by 1.6%, while labour force grew by 0.8%, leading to a unemployment rate decrease of 0.8 percentage points.
-In contrast, Greater Melbourne saw employment rise by 3.0% and unemployment increase by 0.3 percentage points during the same period.
-State-level data from 25-Nov shows Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with an unemployment rate of 4.7%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 provide further insight into potential future demand within The Basin.
-These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
-Applying these projections to The Basin's employment mix suggests local employment should increase by 6.3% over five years and 13.1% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.
+Conversely, professional & technical services showed lower representation at 6.0% compared to the regional average of 10.1%.
+The area offered limited local employment opportunities based on Census working population vs resident population comparison.
+Over the 12 months to September 2025, employment increased by 1.6%, labour force grew by 0.7%, and unemployment fell by 0.8 percentage points.
+This contrasted with Greater Melbourne where employment rose by 3.0%, labour force grew by 3.3%, and unemployment rose by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 projected national employment growth of 6.6% over five years and 13.7% over ten years, with varied industry-specific projections.
+Applying these projections to The Basin's employment mix suggested local employment should increase by 6.3% over five years and 13.1% over ten years, using a simple weighting extrapolation for illustrative purposes without considering localized population projections.

 Frequently Asked Questions - Employment